 On August 22, 2000, we recapitalized our 500 outstanding shares of common stock held by R.J.
-Reynolds Tobacco Company, our then parent corporation, into 5,000,000 shares of series A convertible preferred stock and a warrant to purchase 1,612,903 shares of common stock at an exercise price of \$1.95 per share.
+Reynolds Tobacco Company, our then parent corporation, into 5,000,000 shares of series A convertible preferred stock and a warrant to purchase 1,612,903 shares of common stock at an exercise price of \$4.65 per share.
+As a result of price protection provisions contained in the warrant, the exercise price was reduced to \$1.95 per share upon our issuance of shares of series C convertible preferred stock in November 2002 and March 2003.
 All of the shares of series A convertible preferred stock and the warrant were subsequently assigned to R.J.
 Reynolds Tobacco Holdings, Inc. Each share of series A convertible preferred stock will convert into one share of common stock concurrently with the completion of this offering.
 The warrant will be cancelled if it is not exercised prior to the completion of this offering.
 If R.J.
 Reynolds exercises the warrant in full for cash, we would issue 1,612,903 shares of common stock and receive cash proceeds of approximately \$3.1 million.
 If R.J.
 Reynolds exercises the warrant on a cashless basis, we would issue shares of common stock, based on an assumed initial public offering price of \$ per share.